-1.2 Our Contributions
+B. Our Contributions

-This work presents an efficient, scalable and optimal slack-driven shaping (SDS) algorithm for soft blocks in non-slicing floorplan.
+This paper presents an efficient, scalable and optimal slackdriven shaping (SDS) algorithm for soft blocks in nonslicing floorplan.
 SDS is specifically formulated for fixed-outline floorplanning.
-Given a fixed upper bound on the layout width, SDS minimizes the layout height by only shaping the soft blocks in the design.
+Given a fixed upper bound on the layout width, SDS minimizes the layout height by only shaping the soft blocks in the design, while satisfying the aspect ratio constraint on each block.
 If such upper bound is set as the width of a predefined fixed outline, SDS is capable of optimizing the area for fixed-outline floorplanning.
-As far as we know, none of previous work in non-slicing floorplan considers the fixed-outline constraint in the problem formulation.
+As far as we know, none of previous work in nonslicing floorplan is able to solve this problem optimally.
 In SDS, soft blocks are shaped iteratively.
 At each iteration, we only shape some of the soft blocks to minimize the layout height, with the guarantee that the layout width would not exceed the given upper bound.
 The amount of change on each block is determined by systematically distributing the global total amount of available slack to individual block.
 During the whole shaping process, the layout height is monotonically reducing, and eventually converges to an optimal solution.
-Note that in [14] without a global slack distribution, all soft blocks are shaped greedily and independently by some simple heuristic.
+Note that in [15] without a global slack distribution, all soft blocks are shaped greedily and independently by some simple heuristic.
 In their work, both the layout height and width are reduced in one shot (i.e., not iteratively) and the solution is stuck at a local minimum.

-Essentially, we have three main contributions.
+Essentially, we have five main contributions.

-- Basic Slack-Driven Shaping: The basic slack-driven shaping algorithm is a very simple shaping technique.
+- Basic Slack-Driven Shaping: The basic SDS algorithm is a very simple shaping technique.
 Iteratively, it identifies some soft blocks, and shapes them by a slack-based shaping scheme.
 The algorithm stops when there is no identified soft block.
 The runtime complexity in each iteration is linear time.
 The basic SDS can achieve an optimal layout height for most cases. - Optimality Conditions: To check the optimality of the shaping solution returned by the basic SDS, two optimality conditions are proposed.
-We prove that if either one of the two conditions is satisfied, the solution returned by the basic SDS is optimal. - Slack-Driven Shaping (SDS): Based on the basic SDS and the optimality conditions, we propose the slack-driven shaping algorithm.
-In SDS, a geometric programming method is applied to improve the non-optimal solution produced by the basic SDS.
-SDS always returns an optimal shaping solution.
+We prove that if either one of the two conditions is satisfied, the solution returned by the basic SDS is optimal.